Ola B. Watford: Career

 Watford taught high school math for a few years as a young woman, then began working for the federal government as a clerk at the Naval Oceanographic Office in 1951.
-She moved to the National Geodetic Survey in 1953.
+She moved to the United States Coast and Geodetic Survey in 1953.
 She was described in 1973 as the only woman geophysicist employed by the United States Department of Commerce, when she worked at the National Geophysical and Solar Terrestrial Data Center in Boulder, Colorado, charting and analyzing data on geomagnetism.
 She also served on the Environmental Science Services Administration's Equal Employment Opportunity Committee, and was the Federal Woman's Program representative for the Environmental Data Service.
 In 1973 she accompanied a traveling USGS exhibit about the earth sciences, and attended the meeting of the Geological Society of America.
 By 1981, she was chief of the Space Management and Design branch of the NOAA in Rockville, Maryland.

 Watford was first-author on one journal article, "Isomagnetic patterns in the regions of the 1965 dip poles" (1965), with W. A. Francis, G. B. Walker, and E. B. Fabiano.